a2aproject/a2a-go/README.md

 ## Examples

-For a simple example refer to [gRPC helloworld](./examples/grpc/helloworld).
+For a simple example refer to the [helloworld] example(./examples/helloworld).

 ### Server